qfunq/typescript-IO-Monad/README.md

-## typescript-io-monad
+## Typescript-IO-Monad

 A minimal port of Bartosz Milewski's C++ monadic IO to typescript.

 https://www.youtube.com/watch?v=vkcxgagQ4bM

-Fully working in syncronous mode.
+Fully working in synchronous mode.
 Async monadic IO has complications arising from Promises.

 The type system seems to work pretty well, many types can be deduced by the compiler.